 Growing your online base of operation takes a lot of work.

-Lots of planning, testing and modification will be part and parcel of the initial stages as well as the very involved level of maintenance required once everything is running.
+Lots of planning, testing, and modification will be part and parcel of the initial stages and the very involved level of maintenance required once everything is running.

-I’m not saying you have to completely sacrifice any idea of having fun or social life, in fact, completely eliminating recreation and social interaction might be just as bad as living life on easy mode.
+I’m not saying you must completely sacrifice any idea of having fun or social life; completely eliminating recreation and social interaction might be just as bad as living life in easy mode.

 You need to balance.
 You need to be able to strike a decent medium between having fun and putting in the work.